Home /Compare /Butter vs Cream

 Can you use butter and cream together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.04:1.
-Use butter as the dominant/darker color and cream as the accent or highlight.
+Yes.
+Both butter and cream are yellow shades, so they pair naturally in a monochromatic palette.
+Use butter as the dominant color and cream as the accent or highlight.

 What is the hex code for butter?+